alan-lloyd/Front-End-Web-Dev-project-1-personal-blog-website/README.md

 # Front-End-Web-Dev-project1-personal-blog-website
-## Home page + blog page using HTML, CSS, Flexbox and Grid Layout
+## Home page + blog page using HTML, CSS, Flexbox and Grid Layout.
+Tested for mobile screen-size compatability using Chrome DevTools.
+Also checked for ARIA accessibility comptability.

  # Files: